dejayillegal/PeakPilot/README.md

 Notes
 The server writes incremental progress and metrics to /tmp/peakpilot/<session>/progress.json.
 The UI polls /progress/<session> every second.

-session.json includes version, selected preset, metrics, timeline arrays, and output checksums.
+session.json includes version, selected preset, metrics, timeline arrays, AI adjustment info, and output checksums.
 It’s included in the ZIP and also separately downloadable.

 Gain-matched A/B relies on integrated loudness values returned in progress JSON; the client computes per-preview volume multipliers and applies them when loading each source.